palmerc/Android-Universal-Image-Loader/README.md

 ﻿# Universal Image Loader for Android

+This fork is solely for the purpose of testing the use of an AsyncTask within this project and how it impacts performance.

 This project aims to provide a reusable instrument for asynchronous image loading, caching and displaying.
 It is originally based on [Fedor Vlasov's project](https://github.com/thest1/LazyList) and has been vastly refactored and improved since then.

 ![Screenshot](https://github.com/nostra13/Android-Universal-Image-Loader/raw/master/UniversalImageLoader.png)